qcr/armer/docs/armer_installation.rst

 Copy and paste the following script into a terminal to create a new catkin workspace and install the Armer drivers to it.
 Note this script will also add the workspace to be sourced every time a bash terminal is opened.

-The installation script along with a breakdown of the process flick to `Installation Breakdown <armer_installation.html#installation_breakdown/>`_.
+For a breakdown of the script flick to
+`Installation Breakdown <armer_installation.html#installation_breakdown/>`_.

     .. code-block:: bash